R-Meetup-SB/hackathon-201806/README.md

 ## Collaborative

 We will work in teams of 3-4 participants.
 We hope we can create team in an organic way, but we might have to randomly assign people for time constrain reasons.
-We will promote the use of the **mob programming** concept (to be introudced) to foster collaboration within teams.
+We will promote the use of the **mob programming** concept (to be introduced) to foster collaboration within teams.
 Each team will work on a part of the project and will contribute to the final product.

 ## Inclusive